fsfe/reuse-docs/spec.md

 exception that does not exist in the SPDX License List.

-For avoidance of doubt, in practice this means that for every license and exception that is part of any SPDX License Expression in any Copyright and Licensing Information associated with any Covered File, there MUST exist a License File as defined in this section.
+For avoidance of doubt, in practice this means that for every license and exception that is part of any SPDX License Expression in any Licensing Information associated with any Covered File, there MUST exist a License File as defined in this section.

 You MAY include a `COPYING` or `LICENSE` file (with or without file extensions) in your project for compliance with other standards, conventions, or tools.
 These files MAY contain a copy of the license text, a summary of your licensing, or anything else.
 These files are ignored by the REUSE Tool.

-## Copyright and Licensing Information
+## Licensing Information

-Each Covered File MUST have Copyright and Licensing Information associated with it.
-You can associate Copyright and Licensing Information with a file in the following ways:
+Each Covered File MUST have Licensing Information associated with it.
+You can associate Licensing Information with a file in the following ways:

 - Comment headers
 - REUSE.toml